Randymations/Glasscord-Installer/README.md

 ## Functions
 - At the moment, this installer is **exclusively** for Windows
-- Functionality of this installer follows <ins>Case 2</ins> of [the official guide](https://github.com/AryToNeX/Glasscord/wiki/Installation/)
+- Functionality of this installer follows [Case 2](https://github.com/AryToNeX/Glasscord/wiki/Installation#case-2-you-already-have-an-app-folder) of [the official guide](https://github.com/AryToNeX/Glasscord/wiki/Installation/)
 - There is **no** functionality for creating an "app" folder

 ## Use